User IDs#

-How to identify users, people and accounts within Feide.
+How to identify users, people, and accounts within Feide.

 {

-"userid": "7b96eab9-b69e-4b8c-9636-1da868207864"
+"sub": "7b96eab9-b69e-4b8c-9636-1da868207864"

 }